 Have you ever felt awkward when attending someone's funeral because you aren't sure what to say?
 If so, you are not alone.
-Most people are uncomfortable when they approach someone in mourning because they don't want to make the situation more painful than it already is.
+Most people are uncomfortable when they approach someone in mourning because they don't want to mention something that might make the situation more painful than it already is.

-In fact, not knowing what to say at a funeral plagues most people who want to go and show their respects.
-You want to offer comfort and a kind word or two, but you don't want to take a chance that you might trigger a painful emotion.
+In fact, not knowing what to say at a funeral plagues most people who want to go and show their respects to the family.
+You want to offer comfort and a kind word or two, but you don't want to take a chance that you might say the wrong thing and trigger a painful emotion.

 Examples of What to Say